nolnoch/atomix/README.md

 # atomix
 Modeling stable electron wave states as a factor of input energy (WIP)

-_I am under no illusions and make no claims that this represents accurate physics!_
+_I am under no illusions and make no claims that this represents completely accurate physics!_

 My goal with this project is to tactically/viscerally understand de Broglie wavelength stuff, inspired by this wonderful youtube video: [https://youtu.be/k581_XpaTnU](https://youtu.be/k581_XpaTnU).